azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 The job at Rensselaer Polytechnic was a pay cut and meant starting over as an associate professor teaching freshmen about Newton's laws rather than working in the cleanroom on cutting-edge research, but it would put food on the table and a roof over her head.
 And it beat stocking shelves overnight at the Cambridge Wal-Mart like her former department head.

 After breakfast she grabbed her helmet and tire pump and went down to the garage to get her bike ready for the morning commute, checking the map for what felt like the 20th time to make sure she had the route memorized.
 Being delayed by a flat tire or making a wrong turn on the way to the first day of classes would be an embarrassing start to the new job.
 And she wanted to allow plenty of time for the trip until she got back in shape.
-Years of desk work and car commuting had let her once-athletic legs weaken, but she had sold the car over the summer to pay for groceries and there was no bus service to her new neighborhood (ta good thing - apartments with transit access were more expensive) so it was the only option left.
+Years of desk work and car commuting had let her once-athletic legs weaken, but she had sold the car over the summer to pay for groceries and there was no bus service to her new neighborhood (a good thing - apartments with transit access were more expensive) so it was the only option left.

 As she rode down the hill towards campus, she tried to enjoy the view of the distant Hudson river as cars zipped past her every few seconds.
 Biking to work was going to take some getting used to.